Rug Restoration Guide

 These pictures show wear to the foundation of the rug.
 Some people choose to color in the white threads to disguise the wear.
 If you suspect this might have been done; take a wet, white cloth and rub the worn area to see if color comes up.

 The plain ivory border on the end, which had been missing, has been masterfully rewoven.
 Note in the photo of the back how well the weave is matched, and on the front, the quality of the color and surface.

-Sometimes you'll see an antique rug that has a well-done restoration, but over time, the dyes in the wool that were used have faded, resulting in what you see here.
-We discourage tinting the area as it won't last.
+You can have an antique rug that has a well-done restoration.
+Over time, the dyes in the wool that were used faded, resulting in what you see here.
+We discourage tinting the area as it won’t last.
 One either has to live with it or have it redone.